wndxlori/snake_case/README.md

 # SnakeCase

 For RubyMotion developers who are a fan of snake_case.
-Converting to snake_case, one API at a time.\n\nSlowly converting any API I use to snake_case or to a more idiomatic way of doing it.
+Converting to snake_case, one API at a time.
+Slowly converting any API I use to snake_case or to a more idiomatic way of doing it.
 Lots of monkey patching, because RUBY!

 ## Installation